 - 2.14.1.
 For winch launched sailplanes, timing of all launched flights will begin at the instant of towline release.
 For self-launching sailplanes, timing will begin at the release of the plane by the pilot or his helper. - 2.14.2.
-Timing will end when the model contacts the ground or a ground based object.
-In the event that the model contacts the ground or ground-based object that is within the field boundary but not within the landing zone, no landing points will be granted. - 2.14.3.
+Timing will end when the model contacts the ground or a ground based object. - 2.14.3.
 The flight time will be truncated, and only whole seconds will count.
 Time is to be rounded down.
 (Ex.
 A time of six minutes and 13.99 seconds is recorded as 6:13). - 2.14.4.
 Use of binoculars or other sight-augmenting devices by timers or pilots is forbidden.